 The ABS Grants programme is open to applications for any proposal that:

 • Improves or promotes the conservation of bats and their habitat in Australasia,

 • Raises positive public awareness of bats in Australasia,

-• Supports the role that wildlife carer and rehabilitation organisations play in bat
+• Supports the role that wildlife carer and rehabilitation organisations play in bat conservation in Australasia.

-Projects may include (but not limited to):
+Projects may include (but need not be limited to):

 • Scientific research, student projects, on ground bat conservation work, education programs or materials, equipment or materials purchased to support bat conservation programs or projects.